 Two broad schools of thought have developed over the decades to help investors decide which stocks to buy and when.
 Technical analysis draws on the castles-in-the-air tradition, while fundamental analysis is rooted in the firm-foundation approach.

-Technical analysis is the practice of studying stock price charts and trading volumes to forecast the direction of future price movements.
+Technical analysis is studying stock price charts and trading volumes to forecast the direction of future price movements.
 The technician’s premise is that all relevant information about a company, its earnings, its dividends, its future prospects, is already embedded in the stock price, and that by reading the patterns left behind by market participants one can anticipate where prices are headed next.

 Supporters of this approach tend to believe that markets are roughly 90 percent psychological and only 10 percent rational, which is why they focus on crowd behavior rather than business fundamentals.

 Several explanations have been offered for why technical patterns sometimes appear to work.
 Trends can become self-sustaining for a period, as rising prices attract buyers whose purchases push prices higher still.
-There may also be an uneven flow of information from corporate insiders to institutional investors and eventually to the general public, meaning that price movements sometimes lead fundamental news rather than follow it.
+There may also be an uneven flow of information from corporate insiders to institutional investors and eventually to the general public, as price movements sometimes lead fundamental news rather than follow it.
 And even when information is publicly available, investors frequently under-react to it, allowing trends to persist longer than pure logic might suggest.

-Technicians pay particular attention to what are called resistance areas and support areas.
+Technicians pay attention to what are called resistance areas and support areas.
 A resistance area is a price level where investors who previously bought a stock remember their entry point and use it as a mental benchmark, creating selling pressure when that level is approached again.
 A support area is the inverse: a level where investors who missed an earlier opportunity may be inclined to buy if prices return there.
 When a stock breaks decisively above a resistance area, that level often transforms into a new support area as the psychology of the participants shifts.

 That said, there are logical objections to charting.
 Because technical analysts typically wait for a pattern to establish itself before acting, they often miss the sharpest and most profitable moves in the market, which tend to happen quickly and without warning.
-Many technical strategies are also self-defeating by nature: the more widely a particular technique is followed, the more it becomes priced into the market, and the less reliable it becomes as a signal.
+Many technical strategies are also self-defeating by nature: the more widely a technique is followed, the more it becomes priced into the market, and the less reliable it becomes as a signal.

 Fundamental analysis takes the opposite stance.
 Rather than reading charts, the fundamental analyst examines the underlying economics of a business, its growth rate, earnings, book value, competitive position, and other financial characteristics, to determine whether the current stock price represents fair value, a discount, or an overvaluation.
 The belief is that the market is roughly 90 percent rational and only 10 percent psychological, and that a carefully reasoned estimate of intrinsic value will eventually be recognized and rewarded by the market.